DOML-Lang/DOML/README.md

 | Boolean       | true, false                           | The boolean values                                 |
 | Object        | Test, X, MyColor                      | Refers to a previously defined object              |

-> Note: decimals have standidised for `$` though many parsers will probably allow the various other currency signs.
+> Note: decimals have standidized for `$` though many parsers will probably allow the various other currency signs.

 ## Collections